Links to active fire resources

 You will receive a phone call.
 We have a One Call Now system in place with our residents' home and cell numbers.

 Keep the roads and driveways clear for fire equipment.

-The fire is getting closer – what can I do to help?
+The fire is getting closer – I don't want to evacuate. what can I do to help?